Love and UT Arlington host Abilene Christian

 Arlington, Texas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: UT Arlington plays Abilene Christian after Koi Love scored 22 points in UT Arlington’s 70-58 win against the Seattle U Redhawks.
+BOTTOM LINE: UT Arlington faces Abilene Christian after Koi Love scored 22 points in UT Arlington’s 70-58 victory over the Seattle U Redhawks.

-The Mavericks have gone 7-0 in home games.
-UT Arlington has a 3-7 record against teams above .500.
+The Mavericks have gone 7-0 at home.
+UT Arlington is second in the WAC scoring 72.3 points while shooting 41.3% from the field.

-The Wildcats have gone 2-3 against WAC opponents.
-Abilene Christian has a 1-2 record in games decided by 3 points or fewer.
+The Wildcats are 2-3 in WAC play.
+Abilene Christian is fourth in the WAC giving up 59.4 points while holding opponents to 39.7% shooting.

-UT Arlington scores 72.3 points, 12.9 more per game than the 59.4 Abilene Christian gives up.
-Abilene Christian has shot at a 43.3% clip from the field this season, 3.9 percentage points above the 39.4% shooting opponents of UT Arlington have averaged.
+UT Arlington’s average of 3.8 made 3-pointers per game is 2.9 fewer made shots on average than the 6.7 per game Abilene Christian gives up.
+Abilene Christian scores 5.8 more points per game (72.3) than UT Arlington gives up (66.5).

-The Mavericks and Wildcats meet Saturday for the first time in WAC play this season.
+The Mavericks and Wildcats square off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Avery Brittingham is averaging 12.8 points, 9.1 rebounds, 4.6 assists and 1.9 steals for the Mavericks.
-Love is averaging 18.2 points over the last 10 games.
+Taliyah Clark is averaging 1.8 made 3-pointers over the last 10 games.

-Payton Hull is shooting 44.7% and averaging 18.6 points for the Wildcats.
-Emma Troxell is averaging 1.5 made 3-pointers over the last 10 games.
+Payton Hull is averaging 18.6 points and 2.1 steals for the Wildcats.
+Bella Earle is averaging 14.8 points over the last 10 games.

 LAST 10 GAMES: Mavericks: 7-3, averaging 74.4 points, 35.1 rebounds, 16.8 assists, 10.6 steals and 4.5 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 64.8 points per game.